babyboucher/ZombieSuicideHotline/README.md

 # Zombie Suicide Hotline
-This is a plugin for [Smod2](https://github.com/Grover-c13/Smod2) that automatically bans players after a specified number of teamkills, for a certain amount of time.
+This is a plugin for Exiled 2.0 that prevents SCP-049-2 from commiting suicide.

 ## Configuration Settings
 Key | Value Type | Default Value | Description